Art & Design Textiles

 - analyse given problems and produce solutions using their gained knowledge, skills and understanding

 Year 7 pupils spend eight weeks in the department, and gain experience in using a variety of different materials, both in 2D and 3D.
 This will create a firm foundation for further development in year 8.
-The pupils will cover a variety of colour transfer methods; tie & dye, stencilling, paint spray, hand embroidery and CAD/CAM.
+The pupils will cover a variety of colour transfer methods and textile techniques; tie & dye, stencilling, paint spray, hand/machine embroidery and applique.
 These will be developed through a series of practical workshops leading to a final outcome.

 In Year 9 pupils opt to follow a GCSE course in Art & Design (Textiles).
 They begin studying textile design by working on several short projects which will develop skills in a variety of disciplines which will form the groundwork for GCSE.

 Years 10 & 11

-In Year 10 and Year 11, pupils will work towards their AQA GCSE Art & Design (Textiles) qualification.
+In Year 10 and Year 11, pupils will continue to work towards their AQA GCSE Art & Design (Textiles) qualification.

 Pupils are required to complete two components.
 Component 1 is a Portfolio which must include a sustained project evidencing the journey from initial engagement to the realisation of intentions and a selection of further work undertaken during the pupil’s course of study.
 Component 2 is an externally set assignment by the exam board.